MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/effects/introduction.md

 Developers can implement their own custom `Renderer` classes to customize the appearance and/or behavior of a control.
 However, implementing a custom renderer class to perform a simple control customization is often a heavy-weight response.
 Effects simplify this process, allowing the native controls on each platform to be more easily customized.

-Effects are created in platform-specific projects by subclassing the `PlatformEffect` control, and then the effects are consumed by attaching them to an appropriate control in a Xamarin.Forms Portable Class Library (PCL) or Shared Library project.
+Effects are created in platform-specific projects by subclassing the `PlatformEffect` control, and then the effects are consumed by attaching them to an appropriate control in a Xamarin.Forms .NET Standard library or Shared Library project.

 ## Why Use an Effect over a Custom Renderer?